Andrew199617/js-syntax-extension/README.md

 The .ts file will be placed into the typings folder in your root directory.
 This is here vscode looks for typings.
 - You need to have a jsconfig or tsconfig for vscode to pick up your typings automatically.
 - The autocompile is sensitive to tab size.
 It picks up your tab size from editor.tabSize.
+It is highly recommended that you use ESLINT with indent set to error.
 - You have to use Stroustrup or Allman style brackets.
 ### Make sure you set your @type tag corrrectly.
 - We will generate a interface like {classname}Type.
 Add @type {{classname}Type} to the object literal.